Robert Olley: Career

 Later that year South Shield's twin town Noisy –Le –Sec, France invited him to show his work in the Centre Gerard- Philipe.
 The exhibition was opened by Mm.
 Claude Roger Secretary General of the Comite De Jumilage De Noisy-Le-Sec.
 Although it didn't have a theme was exceptionally well received by the French and especially by the many parties of school children that attended as part of the project.
 He was astonished at the amount of interest that the pupils showed in the mining subjects and spent much of the time answering their questions.
 There is now a permanent display of his mining sculpture that is exhibited around the schools in the area around Paris.

 Having briefly returned to the subject of coal mining the Hutchinson Gallery, Bishop Auckland in 2002 invited Olley to exhibit.
 "Toil, Sweat, Water and Dust" was opened by the late Mr David Guy, President, DMA & NUM North East Area.
 Olley said he was returning to his roots as Durham was the heart of the mining industry for more than a century.
-Both his great grandfathers Robert Smith, an illiterate miner, born in Coundon and Peter Greenwell a publican lived in Croxdale, managing several public houses in the area including the Britannia Inn in the City.
+Both his great-grandfathers Robert Smith, an illiterate miner born in Coundon, and Peter Greenwell, a publican in Croxdale, managed several public houses in the area including the Britannia Inn in the city.

 To celebrate forty years of Town Twinning Noisy-Le-Sec commissioned Olley to design a mural to commemorate the occasion.
 The 4x3 metre panel depicting the links with South Shields, Arganda del Rey (Spain) and Djeol (Mauritania) was unveiled by Madam le Maire, Nicol RIVOIRE in 2003.

 In June, after completing the twin town mural he visited an exhibition of Marc Chagall in Paris.
 Inspired by Chagall's abstract works on the fables of Jean de la Fontaine, he started a new work with a changed subject, medium and style.
 The subject was the fables of Aesop, the medium, gouache and the style semi-abstract.
 Olley visited Greece, the birthplace of Aesop and researched almost six hundred fables, produced many rough sketches and in the space of twelve weeks completed forty works to be exhibited.
 The Exhibition, "Olley on Aesop" was opened by Member of Parliament for South Shields, David Miliband.
 The following December the exhibition went to the McGuiness Gallery, Bishop Auckland.